 Wikipedia

-This text was copied from Wikipedia on 19 March 2024 at 6:10AM.
+This text was copied from Wikipedia on 18 November 2024 at 4:10AM.

 The palace was designed to be a celebration of the power and the grandeur of the Tudor dynasty, built to rival Francis I's Château de Chambord.[1]
 Unlike most of Henry's palaces, Nonsuch was not an adaptation of an old building; he chose to build a new palace in this location because it was near to one of his main hunting grounds.
-However the choice of location was unwise, as there was no nearby supply of water suitable for domestic use.[2]
+However, the choice of location was unwise, for there was no nearby supply of water suitable for domestic use.[2]

 The palace remained standing until 1682–3, when it was pulled down by Barbara, Countess of Castlemaine, mistress to Charles II, to sell off building materials to pay for her gambling debts.[3]